wanjiasu/my-app/README.md

 With this setup, you'll save time and maintain a seamless connection between your backend and frontend, boosting productivity and reliability.

-## Production-Ready Authentication & Dashboard features
+## Production-Ready Authentication & Dashboard Features
 This template comes with a pre-configured authentication system and a simple dashboard interface, allowing you to start building your application with user management features immediately.

 ## Getting Started with This Template